When should I try to have my college applications completed and sent to the colleges?

 When will the FAFSA forms be available?

 The Free Application for Federal Student Aid form (FAFSA - www.fafsa.gov) will be available online beginning October 1.
-A Financial Aid Workshop will be held at Blake on October 11, 2016 to explain the FAFSA.
+A Financial Aid Workshop will be held at Blake in October (Date TBD) to explain the FAFSA.
 Melissa Gregory, Chief Enrollment Services and Financial Aid Officer at Montgomery College, will provide a powerpoint presentation and answer all financial aid questions in the auditorium.
 Ms. Alexandra Gonzalez will provide the same presentation in Spanish in the College & Career Center.
-Be aware that the FAFSA will include income/assets from the 2015 tax year, so there will be no estimated numbers.
+Be aware that the FAFSA will include income/assets from the 2017 tax year, so there will be no estimated numbers.
 Under all circumstances, make sure that your FAFSA is filed before March 1 or you could lose out on Maryland state financial grants and scholarships.
 Some Maryland colleges request that the FAFSA be submitted earlier.
 Always check with the individual college for their financial aid deadline.

 What is the CSS Profile?